Darkarche3/HFG2023/README.md

 You may follow along with a demo of this website at https://youtu.be/YJfrbkQapUM

 # How To Access
+View the live site at https://dolphin-app-h93ez.ondigitalocean.app/

-The main project folder can be found in **u4g_projects_page_final.zip**.
+Alternatively, the main project folder can be found in **u4g_projects_page_final.zip**.
 Set the directory of your local terminal to the extracted folder and run the command

 `python manage.py runserver`